lion-agi/lionagi/README.md

-LionAGI is a data centric project for production ready applications that uses AI tools, such as LLM (Large Language Model).
+LionAGI is a data centric project for production ready applications that use AI tools, such as LLM (Large Language Model).

 LionAGI enables powerful and robust intelligent workflow automation